About Recycle Rewards

 How can I get a refund?

-To be able to redeem an eligible container, the container should be empty, uncrushed, unbroken and with the original label intact.
-Eligible containers need to be returned to a return point to get the refund.
+To be able to redeem an eligible drink container, the drink container should be empty, uncrushed, unbroken and with the original label intact.
+Eligible drink containers need to be returned to a refund point to get the refund.

 What refund options are available at an RVM?